puremourning/vimspector/README.md

 Scopes and variables are represented by the buffer `vimspector.Variables`.

+If you prefer a more verbose display for variables and watches, then you can `let g:vimspector_variables_display_mode = 'full'`.
+By default only the name and value are displayed, with other data available from hovering the mouse or triggering `<Plug>VimspectorBalloonEval` on the line contianing the value in the variables (or watches) window.

 ## Variable or selection hover evaluation

 All rules for `Variables and scopes` apply plus the following:

 * With mouse enabled, hover over a variable and get the value it evaluates to.
+  This applies to the variables and watches windows too, and allows you to view the type of the value.
 * Use your mouse to perform a visual selection of an expression (e.g. `a + b`) and get its result.
 * Make a normal mode (`nmap`) and visual mode (`xmap`) mapping to